-For flow cytometry viability assays, cell-laden hydrogels were degraded using the appropriate wavelength of light, cells were collected and pelleted, and resuspended in calcein/EtHD solution for 15 minutes before counting.
+Viability of released cells were assessed via flow cytometry.
+Cell-laden hydrogels were degraded using the appropriate wavelength of light $(10 \text{ mW cm}^{-2})$ into 1 mL sterile PBS.
+Cells were collected by pelleting and resuspended in calcein/EtHD solution for 15 min before storing on ice and FACS counting.